jo/5984/README.md

 is being made to retrieve current revisions of the documents.
 Now the docs are again batched, this time into 100er batches.
 These batches are posted to CouchDB.

+Please also have a look at the tests.

 ## License